KeeMeng/frequent-itemsets-miner/README.md

 # frequent-itemsets-miner
 Simplest unoptimised way to find large itemsets from item list or binary matrix

 Allows you to change the support threshold for the large itemsets.
+(First row input)

+## Usage
-Example input for item list format:
+### Example input for item list format:
 ```
 2
 e, f